-(1) A person whose membership has been suspended or who has been expelled from the Association under rule 21 may give notice to the effect that he or she wishes to appeal against the suspension or expulsion.

-(2) The notice must be in writing and given-

-(a) to the Committee immediately after the vote to suspend or expel the person is taken; or

-(b) to the Administrator not later than 48 hours after the vote.

-(3) If a person has given notice under subrule (2), a disciplinary appeal meeting must be convened by the Committee as soon as practicable, but in any event not later than 21 days, after the notice is received.

-(4) Notice of the disciplinary appeal meeting must be given to each member of the Association who is entitled to vote as soon as practicable and must-

-- (a) specify the date, time and place of the meeting; and - (b) state-

-(i) the name of the person against whom the disciplinary action has been taken; and

-(ii) the grounds for taking that action; and

-(iii) that at the disciplinary appeal meeting the members present must vote on whether the decision to suspend or expel the person should be upheld or revoked.
+- (1) A person who has been sanctioned under rule 21 (2) (b) (ii-iv) may give notice to the effect that he or she wishes to appeal against the sanction. - (2) The notice must be in writing and given- - (a) to the Committee immediately after the vote to sanction the person is taken; or - (b) to the Administrator not later than 48 hours after the vote. - (3) If a person has given notice under subrule (2), a disciplinary appeal meeting must be convened by the Committee as soon as practicable, but in any event not later than 21 days, after the notice is received. - (4) Notice of the disciplinary appeal meeting must be given to each member of the Association who is entitled to vote as soon as practicable and must- - (a) specify the date, time and place of the meeting; and - (b) state- - (i) the name of the person against whom the disciplinary action has been taken; and - (ii) the grounds for taking that action; and - (iii) that at the disciplinary appeal meeting the members present must vote on whether the decision to sanction the person should be upheld or revoked.